 - Annual meet-ups for ELA alumni

-This year’s Emerging Leaders are local to Santa Barbara and have been previously connected to MCASB in various capacities.
-The high school students involved have previously participated in MCASB’s Teen Arts Council and are currently enrolled in the Visual Arts & Design Academy (VADA) at Santa Barbara High School.
-The college students have either interned at MCASB as Community Engagement Representatives or have previously served as arts preparators at MCASB.
-The remainder of the participants are current junior staff at MCASB.
-Participants’ ages range from 16 to 39.
+The ELA fellows from 2018 were local to Santa Barbara and have been previously connected to MCASB in various capacities.
+The high school students involved have previously participated in MCASB’s Teen Arts Council and were enrolled in the Visual Arts & Design Academy (VADA) at Santa Barbara High School during the ELA program.
+The college students have either interned at MCASB as Community Engagement Representatives or have previously served as art handlers at MCASB.
+The remainder of the participants were junior staff at MCASB during the ELA program.
+Participants’ ages ranged from 16 to 39.

-Throughout the duration of the Emerging Leaders in the Arts program, each participant is required to create a project that supports and encourages diversity and inclusion.
-Each of these projects will be publicly presented at the end of the year, in October and November.
-The projects are different for each age group, but require similar elements:
+Throughout Emerging Leaders in the Arts, each fellow is required to create a project that supports and encourages diversity and inclusion.
+Each of these projects will be publicly presented at the end of the year, in December 2019.
+The projects are different for each group:

 - High School Students - ELA participants currently enrolled in high school are required to curate and install a week-long exhibition opening in October 2018.